EL-BID/pavimentados/README.md

 Among the allowed GPS data sources are:

- - image_routes: A list of the routes of the images that have the gps data embedded in them.
+ - image_routes: A list of paths to the routes of the images that have the gps data embedded in them.
- - image_folder: A folder with all the images that have the gps data embedded in them.
+ - image_folder: A path to a folder with all the images that have the gps data embedded in them.
- - loc: A file in GPRRA format.
+ - loc: A file in [NMEA format](docs%2Fgps_data_formats.md).
- - csv: A gps file with the gps information in columns and rows.
+ - csv: A gps file with the gps information in columns and rows in [csv format](docs%2Fgps_data_formats.md).

 Once these elements are imported, the processor is instantiated as follows: